Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 In most regions, people also speak very intense local dialects, especially in rural areas.
 It is very hard to understand for foreigners.
 Most people within Austria even have trouble understanding each other.

-Some people, especially in the cities, speak English additional to German.
+Some people, especially in the cities, speak English in addition to German.

 Do Austrians Speak English?